carpentries/instructor-training/_episodes/15-lesson-study.md

 ## Working With Learning Objectives
-All Carpentries workshops should have learning objectives listed at the top of each episode.
+All Carpentries lessons should have learning objectives listed at the top of each episode.
 Did you notice the objectives in the lesson you chose to study for today?
 In the next exercise, we are going to take a moment to understand those objectives, because in the best cases they are quite specific about exactly what level a learner is expected to operate at.
 This can be helpful in both designing formative assessments and in evaluating potential additions or digressions for appropriateness.